Therapists in Berkeley

 Leryn Messori, Psy.D.

-Leryn’s therapy is grounded in Dialectical Behavior (DBT), Cognitive Behavioral (CBT), mindfulness, and narrative therapy stances for treatment of anxiety, depression, substance use, and trauma.
-She focuses therapy on the stories we have created about ourselves in the world from our families of origin, our relationships, our work and home experiences, and our traumas.
-By gently guiding the person to help reframe these stories, actively develop new coping mechanisms, and mindfully explore our own emotional life she hopes to help the individual find more peace within themselves and reduce problematic behaviors that may have been keeping them stuck.
+Leryn specializes in using her training in Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Radically-Open DBT (RO-DBT), mindfulness, and narrative therapy to support people that are struggling to have the life and relationships that they want.
+She collaboratively focuses on the stories we have created about ourselves in the world from our families of origin, our work and home experiences, and our traumas.
+Leryn empathetically guides the person to help reframe these stories, actively develop new coping mechanisms, and mindfully explore their own emotional life.
+She hopes to help the individual find more peace within themselves, find their voice to ask for their wants and needs, and move closer to living the life they want.

 IMGP2153.jpg